qstumn/RefreshLayout/README.md

             }
         });

-  if you If you want to custom header or footer view, create your view and extends QLoadView like this
+  If you want to custom header or footer view, create your view and extends QLoadView like this

   `public class HeaderView extends QLoadView`